British Soap Awards 2018: winners in full

 - Louiza Patikas (Moira Pollock, Coronation Street)

-- Ian Midlane (Al Haskey, Doctors)
+- Ian Midlane (Al Haskey, Doctors) – WINNER!

 - Nitin Ganatra (Masood Ahmed, EastEnders)